About the Future Name and Home of the Yankee Air Museum

-National Museum of Aviation and Technology at Historic Willow Run merchandise will go on sale to the general public when the new facility opens in 2018.
-Beginning in late 2015, however, supporters of the “Save The Bomber Plant” Campaign will have an opportunity to acquire special donors-only merchandise.
+National Museum of Aviation and Technology at Historic Willow Run merchandise will go on sale to the general public when the new facility opens.
+Currently, supporters of the “Save The Bomber Plant” Campaign will have an opportunity to acquire special donors-only merchandise.
 Look for details on the Campaign website, www.SaveTheBomberPlant.org.

 Will the “Save The Bomber Plant” Campaign now also get a new name?

 No, the Campaign will not get a new name.
 “Save The Bomber Plant” is a compelling name that has helped us achieve high visibility with both the media and the public.
 Achieving comparable visibility using something new would require an expenditure of time and money that we would prefer to invest in the project itself.
 The Campaign is now evolving to focus more on raising the money needed to create the new Museum’s facilities and exhibits, and less on preserving the building itself.